bytedance/PXDesignBench/README.md

 ```bash
 pip install git+https://github.com/bytedance/Protenix.git@dev_design
 ```
+Note: You need to install Protenix from the **`dev_design`** branch.
 If you encounter any issues during installation, please refer to the official [Protenix Installation Guide](https://github.com/bytedance/Protenix/tree/main?tab=readme-ov-file#-installation) for detailed instructions.

 2. **Install additional dependencies** for ProteinMPNN, AlphaFold2, and ESMFold:
 ```bash